AB-Twitty/Facebook-Automation/README.md

 # Facebook Automation Solution

-This repository provides a comprehensive Facebook automation solution using C#.
-It supports multiple automation tasks such as logging in, sending friend requests, posting comments, reacting to posts, joining Facebook groups, and fetching data from Facebook.
+This repository provides a comprehensive solution for automating various tasks on Facebook.
+It enables users to interact with Facebook through automation, allowing for seamless login, user actions, data fetching, and interaction with posts, pages, and groups.

+The solution makes use of C# along with Selenium for Facebook login, handling proxy settings, performing actions like sending friend requests, poking, and following, as well as interacting with posts by commenting and reacting.

 ## Table of Contents